Chicago Hash House Harriers Hare Guide

 Step 1: Pick A Date

 Look at the Hareline.
 This is a list of the upcoming dates on which we will be running and who is signed up to hare on those dates.
-Find an open date that works best for you and contact the Hare Razor (Silent But Deadly) to claim that date.
-If no dates are open, or the date that works for you already has a hare, don’t worry – we to cap our hareline a few months into the future, but if you contact the hare razor about a date in the distant future you may get first dibs at that date when we do start taking reservations for it.
-Sometimes dates open up later, so email the Hare Razor or try contacting the person who has signed up for that particular date and see if they need a co-hare.
+Find an open date that works best for you and contact the Hare Razor to claim that date.
+If no dates are open, or the date that works for you already has a hare, don’t worry.
+We show our hareline a few months into the future, but if you contact the hare razor about a date in the distant future you may get first dibs at that date when we do start taking reservations for it.
+Sometimes dates open up later, so email the Hare Razor or try contacting the person who has signed up for that particular date and see if they need a co-hare or would be interested in switching dates.

 Step 2: Pick A Venue